yeswanthepuri/SQL_learning/README.md

   (or)
   select * from tbluser right join tbldepartment on tbluser.DptID = tbldepartment.ID
-  -full join: Returns all the rows from right and  all from left table select * from tbluser FULL Outer join tbldepartment on tbluser.DptID = tbldepartment.ID
+  -<b>full join</b>: Returns all the rows from right and  all from left table select * from tbluser FULL Outer join tbldepartment on tbluser.DptID = tbldepartment.ID
   (or)
   select * from tbluser FULL join tbldepartment on tbluser.DptID = tbldepartment.ID
--cross join: provides the cartigen product of both the tables, No 'On' should be used for cross join.
+-<b>cross join</b>: provides the cartigen product of both the tables, No 'On' should be used for cross join.
-Result of join = number of rows in table1 * number of rows in table2 select * from tbluser Cross join tbldepartment
+Result of join = number of rows in table1 * number of rows in table2 select * from tbluser Cross join tbldepartment -<b>Self join</b>: A join that gets join to it self it's called self join select * from tbluser self join tbluser on tbluser.managerID =tbluser.ID